4.5.20 Household help

 If the worker’s injury or illness means they cannot return to completing some of their household tasks in the same manner as pre injury, assistance is available to help the worker maximize their independence such as adaptive equipment or self-management strategies

-The Agent will periodically review a worker’s entitlement to household help services to ensure the costs of the services are reasonable and the services are necessary and appropriate for the worker’s work-related An injury/disease is work related if it arose out of or in the course of employment and the scope of employment. injury or illness.
+Agents should periodically review a worker’s entitlement to household help services to ensure the costs of the services are reasonable and the services are necessary and appropriate for the worker’s work-related An injury/disease is work related if it arose out of or in the course of employment and the scope of employment. injury or illness.

 Policy